Adult

 It is recognised by all political parties that adult social care requires both investment and reform, and the landmark Care Act (2014) and recent White Paper, People At The Heart of Care, have contained proposals that have been widely welcomed across the sector.
 However, the reality is that the ambitions of these reforms have never been fully realised.

 The necessary and fundamental shift towards community-based, preventative services envisaged within the Care Act has been limited by funding constraints and hospital discharge policies.
-The growing needs of working-age adults requiring care – which represent half of spending in counties – are consistently overlooked, with these challenges only set to escalate if, as anticipated, the growing number of younger people with special educational needs and disabilities transition into adult services over the coming decade.
 At the same time, reforms aimed at tackling the workforce crisis have failed to address low pay, poor working conditions and an over reliance on overseas recruitment, which continues to restrict the capacity of the system.

 Over recent years, there have been significant injections of additional funding.
 However, while this funding has helped stabilise services, it has been short-term, fragmented, and come at a time of an acute rise in post-pandemic demand and historically high inflation – limiting the ability of councils to expand the availability of care packages and invest in services for the long-term.